yfann/TechGuidence/go/Native-Pattern/Throttle.md

 # Throttle

-Throttle limits the frequency of a function call to some maximum number of invocations per unit of time.
++ Throttle limits the frequency of a function call to some maximum number of invocations per unit of time.

++ 一定时间段内调用有限次数

 ## APPLICABILITY
 This pattern is similar to Debounce in that it places a limitation on the frequency of a function call, but where Debounce restricts clusters of invocations, Throttle simply limits according to time period.